 Sulmona has numerous piazzas, churches and buildings of historical and artistic interest.
 If you are short on time, or just want a quick overview, here is our recommendation of what to see!
 We’ve listed them in order starting from the Cathedral of San Panfilo.

-Sulmona is only just over one straight kilometre from the Cathedral at the Northern end of the centro storico to Porta Napoli at the Southern end and it’s all flat.
+The historical centre of Sulmona is only just over one straight kilometre from the Cathedral at the Northern end to Porta Napoli at the Southern end and it’s all flat.
 This route takes you principally along the main Corso Ovidio with one or two short diversions.
 Allow a couple of hours for this tour.

 Walk through the ‘Villa Comunale’ (town park) until you reach the beginning of Corso Ovidio.
 The Corso itself is the main thoroughfare which connects the principal buildings and monuments and is lined by elegant covered arcades, shops, and cafés.
 You will also find a number of shops selling confetti candies and other typical local produce.

-Palazzo Tabassi on Via Ercole Ciofano (second turning on the right) is the oldest continuously inhabited (by the same family) palazzo in Sulmona.
-Built in the late Medieval period it has a wonderful window on the front facade dated 1449 and a charming internal courtyard.
+Palazzo Tabassi on Via Ercole Ciofano (second turning on the right) was built in the late Medieval period.
+It has a wonderful window on the front facade dated 1449 and a charming internal courtyard.
 Walk a little further to the end of the building and you will see a small carved hunting scene set into the corner stones.
 This was almost certainly the tombstone of a hunter from the Roman era, re-used here in the building of this much later palazzo.

 Rejoin the main Corso and continue in the same direction.